meetrix/blog/_webrtc/03-installation.md

 with `--net=host` we are instructing to use the host network instead of docker network.
 This is needed for Coturn to operate properly.

+###Testing

-To test whether our coturn server works as a perfect turn server, first we need to generate username and passowrd.
+To test whether our coturn server works as a perfect turn server, first we need to generate username and password.
+The algorithm is described in [coturn wiki](https://github.com/coturn/coturn/wiki/turnserver).
+Following shell script will generate the username and password when you provide the `secret` (mysecret in this case).

 ```bash
 secret=mysecret && \